neicnordic/ahm18.neic.nordforsk.org/crossteam.md

 ### Cross-team sessions' goals

-Although we are all involved in a NEIC activity or project, we hardly have a good overview of all the NEIC projects.
+Although we are all involved in a NeIC activity or project, we hardly have a good overview of all the NeIC projects.

 The main goal of these cross-team sessions is to learn about each other, find synergies and trigger cross-disciplinary collaboration.